kjhall01/kjhall01.github.io/_posts/2020-11-13-EnTK-Cheyenne-Setup.md

 ### Step 4: Customization

+**Prepare the computing environment ahead of time**.
 We need to tell EnTK to use the virtual environment prepared, instead of creating a new one on compute nodes.
 This can be done by creating a file at `~/.radical/pilot/configs/resource_ncar.json`, and write the following content.

 ```
 {